 Roma tomatoes are the traditional paste tomatoes.
-With their dense and meaty flesh, low moisture content, and few seeds they are the ideal tomatoes for processing into sauces and pastes.
+With their dense and meaty flesh, low moisture content, and few seeds, the roma tomato is ideal for processing into sauces and pastes.
 Roma tomatoes have a cylindrical or plum shape, and feel heavy for their size.
 Their colors range from pink to orange to deep red.
 Veeroma, La Roma, and Sam Marzano are among the many popular Roma varieties.

 New varieties of Roma are both flavorful for eating and meaty for cooking.
 These include Roma Napoli, Martino’s Roma, and Rio Grande Roma.
 Cherry Romas are small and sweet, perfect for snacking.